vexip-ui/vexip-ui/docs/en-US/component/form.md

 :::

-:::demo form/size
+:::demo form/native

-### Form Size
+### Native Form

-The size of all control components under the form can be changed via the `size` prop, including buttons.
+Set the value of the `action` prop to use native form submission.

 :::

-:::demo form/validate
+:::demo form/layout

-### Custom Validation
+### Form Layout

-Set the value of the `rules` prop to customize the validation rules for each field.

-You can also set the `rules` prop for an FormItem component individually for validation.
+Form has built in most of the features of the Row component (one-dimensional grid), so you can use it just like the row component.

 :::